 Are you ready to slay the Monsters of Cybersecurity?
 This checklist tells you what you’ll need to succeed!
 GET CHECKLIST>>

 Employees Can Spot and Stop Phishing Messages if They Know What to Look For

 Phishing can be tricky to spot, even for seasoned professionals.
 As phishing messages grow more sophisticated, it’s a real challenge for the average employee to determine if a message is legitimate or phishing, and many companies don’t have the support in place to minimize the risk of an employee making a mistake.
-An estimated 97% of employees in a wide array of industries are unable to recognize a sophisticated phishing email.
 Arm employees with the facts about phishing messages and what they look like including these red flags that could indicate an email is actually a phishing attempt.